fractalbass/data_science/_posts/2024-01-08-data_science_39.md

 # Results

-The above code, which I ran on my computer with a NVIDIA Quadro GP100 GPU, produced the following output.
+The above code, which I ran on my desktop machine generated the following output:

 (I have shorted the output here to make it a bit easier to consume.)